-UW Doctor of Physical Therapy students participate in a total of four internships:
+UW Doctor of Physical Therapy students participate in a total of four clinical experiences:

-- One four-week internship, in any setting, at the end of the first year
+- One four-week clinical experience, in any setting, at the end of the first year

-- Three 11-week internships, in a variety of settings and geographic locations, in the third year
+- Three 11-week clinical experiences, in a variety of settings and geographic locations, in the third year